 There’s no question, once shareholders in the airline industry look at companies’ full-year financial 2020 reports, they won’t be able to stomach the losses.
 But if you’re an investor you have to ask yourself are you in it for the long or the short term?
 If the answer is long term, then you have to evaluate the full perspective.
 That includes other industries hit hard from the pandemic and compare them to the airlines' sector.

 Airlines Stocks Have Nosedived Before

-The airline industry has come a long way since 70% of U.S. carriers were operating under Chapter 11 bankruptcy protection between the years 2005 and 2008, as reported by Forbes.
+The airlines industry has come a long way since 70% of U.S. carriers were operating under Chapter 11 bankruptcy protection between the years 2005 and 2008, as reported by Forbes.
 Before the outbreak of the virus in the U.S., the International Air Transport Association projected the global airline industry to generate $29.3 billion in profits in 2020 compared with $25.9 billion last year.

 For long term shareholders, there is some encouraging news.
 The Transportation Security Administration recently reported that the number of daily commercial air passengers is starting to rise.
 According to the data on May 11, daily traveling more than doubled to 215,645, up 130% from a month ago.
 On the same date last year, more than 2.5 million passengers boarded planes.
 While airliners still have a long way to go to get back to normal, investors should feel a bit better as traveling picks up on loosening travel restrictions.